DataDog/integrations-core/trend_micro_vision_one_xdr/README.md

     - **Status**: Whether the API key is enabled.
     - **Details**: Extra information about the API key.
 3. Click **Add**.
-4. Copy API Key to the form in the integration tile along with the Host Region of your Trend Micro Vision One XDR console.
+5. To identify the Host Region of your Trend Micro Vision One XDR console please refer [here][5].
+4. Add your API Key and Host Region.

 ## Data Collected